pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 You can run the command as often as you want, since it doesn't touch already migrated entities.

 ## 6.8.0
-- HybridAuth integration is deprecated and will be removed in Pimcore 7.
+- HybridAuth integration is deprecated and will be removed in Pimcore 10.
-- `Pimcore\Browser` is deprecated and will be replaced by `\Browser` in Pimcore 7. [#7084](https://github.com/pimcore/pimcore/pull/7084)
+- `Pimcore\Browser` is deprecated and will be replaced by `\Browser` in Pimcore 10. [#7084](https://github.com/pimcore/pimcore/pull/7084)
-- Javascript - All classes under namespaces `pimcore.document.tags` are deprecated and will be removed in 7.
+- Javascript - All classes under namespaces `pimcore.document.tags` are deprecated and will be removed in Pimcore 10.
 These are moved to new namespace `pimcore.document.editables`.
 If you have custom editables or wysiwyg global config then please change namespace from `pimcore.document.tags.*` to `pimcore.document.editables.*`
-- Javascript - Class `pimcore.document.tag` is deprecated as well and will be removed in 7.
+- Javascript - Class `pimcore.document.tag` is deprecated as well and will be removed in Pimcore 10.
 Use new class `pimcore.document.editable` instead.
 - All classes in namespace `Pimcore\Document\Tag` moved to new namespace `Pimcore\Document\Editable` (including their services) for better readability and marked as deprecated.
 Please update custom document editable classes and mappings. [#6921](https://github.com/pimcore/pimcore/pull/6921)
-- All `document_tag_` css classes are deprecated and will be removed in Pimcore 7.
+- All `document_tag_` css classes are deprecated and will be removed in Pimcore 10.
 Use new classes `document_editable_` for custom styling of document editables.
 - Method signature `AbstractObject::setChildren($children)` has been updated to `AbstractObject::setChildren($children, array $objectTypes = [self::OBJECT_TYPE_OBJECT, self::OBJECT_TYPE_FOLDER], $includingUnpublished = false)`.
-- Edit Template for Area Bricks `edit.html.(php|twig)` has been deprecated and will be removed in Pimcore 7.
+- Edit Template for Area Bricks `edit.html.(php|twig)` has been deprecated and will be removed in Pimcore 10.
 Use new feature [editable dialog box](https://github.com/pimcore/pimcore/pull/6923#issuecomment-671257112) instead.
-- `EventedControllerInterface` is marked as deprecated and will be removed in v7.
+- `EventedControllerInterface` is marked as deprecated and will be removed in Pimcore 10.
 Please use new interfaces for kernel events `KernelControllerEventInterface::onKernelControllerEvent()` or `KernelResponseEventInterface::onKernelResponseEvent()` instead.
-- PHP templating engine (including templating helpers & vars) has been deprecated and will be removed in Pimcore 7.
+- PHP templating engine (including templating helpers & vars) has been deprecated and will be removed in Pimcore 10.
 Use Twig Instead.
-- The Tag Manager has been deprecated and will be removed in Pimcore 7.
+- The Tag Manager has been deprecated and will be removed in Pimcore 10.
-- Class `\Pimcore\Model\Tool\Tracking\Event` has been deprecated and will be removed in Pimcore 7.
+- Class `\Pimcore\Model\Tool\Tracking\Event` has been deprecated and will be removed in Pimcore 10.
-- Auto view rendering has been deprecated and will be removed in Pimcore 7, which means views will not be tied to action implicitly using the filename and `$this->view` (`ViewModel`) in actions stops working.
+- Auto view rendering has been deprecated and will be removed in Pimcore 10, which means views will not be tied to action implicitly using the filename and `$this->view` (`ViewModel`) in actions stops working.
 Use Symfony way of [Rendering Templates](https://symfony.com/doc/current/templates.html#rendering-templates) instead.
-- Event `\Pimcore\Event\AdminEvents::INDEX_SETTINGS` has been deprecated and will be removed in Pimcore 7, use `\Pimcore\Event\AdminEvents::INDEX_ACTION_SETTINGS` instead.
+- Event `\Pimcore\Event\AdminEvents::INDEX_SETTINGS` has been deprecated and will be removed in Pimcore 10, use `\Pimcore\Event\AdminEvents::INDEX_ACTION_SETTINGS` instead.
-- Class `\Pimcore\Bundle\EcommerceFrameworkBundle\FilterService\Helper` has been deprecated and will be removed in Pimcore 7.
+- Class `\Pimcore\Bundle\EcommerceFrameworkBundle\FilterService\Helper` has been deprecated and will be removed in Pimcore 10.
 Use `Pimcore\Bundle\EcommerceFrameworkBundle\FilterService\ListHelper` service instead.
-- Class `\Pimcore\Model\Tool\Lock` has been deprecated and will be removed in Pimcore 7 use the lock factory service `Symfony\Component\Lock\LockFactory` instead
+- Class `\Pimcore\Model\Tool\Lock` has been deprecated and will be removed in Pimcore 10 use the lock factory service `Symfony\Component\Lock\LockFactory` instead
-- Payment providers `Datatrans`, `Heidelpay`, `Hobex`, `Klarna`, `Mpay24Seamless`, `OGone`, `PayPalSmartPaymentButton`, `PayU` are deprecated and will be moved to a separate bundle in Pimcore 7.
+- Payment providers `Datatrans`, `Heidelpay`, `Hobex`, `Klarna`, `Mpay24Seamless`, `OGone`, `PayPalSmartPaymentButton`, `PayU` are deprecated and will be moved to a separate bundle in Pimcore 10.
-- Payment providers `WirecardSeamless`, `Qpay`, `Paypal` are deprecated and will be removed in Pimcore 7.
+- Payment providers `WirecardSeamless`, `Qpay`, `Paypal` are deprecated and will be removed in Pimcore 10.
-- QRCodes (`\Pimcore\Model\Tool\Qrcode\Config`) have been deprecated and will be removed in Pimcore 7.
+- QRCodes (`\Pimcore\Model\Tool\Qrcode\Config`) have been deprecated and will be removed in Pimcore 10.

 ## 6.7.0
 - [Ecommerce][IndexService] Elastic Search worker does not use mockup cache anymore.
 Now mockup objects are build directly based on information in response of ES response (_source flag).
 Therefore `AbstractElasticSearch` Worker does not extend `AbstractMockupCacheWorker` anymore.
 - Rules regarding default values in combination with inheritance enabled have been clarified.
 Read [this](../../05_Objects/01_Object_Classes/01_Data_Types/README.md#page_Default-values) for details.
-- [Ecommerce] Deprecated FactFinder integration and will be removed in Pimcore 7.
+- [Ecommerce] Deprecated FactFinder integration and will be removed in Pimcore 10.
 - Saving unpublished data objects via API will not throw Validation exceptions anymore (just like Admin UI).
 Please set `omitMandatoryCheck` explicitly to `false` to force mandatory checks.
-- `\Pimcore\DataObject\GridColumnConfig\Operator\ObjectBrickGetter` operator is deprecated and will be removed in 7.0.0
+- `\Pimcore\DataObject\GridColumnConfig\Operator\ObjectBrickGetter` operator is deprecated and will be removed in Pimcore 10
 - Calling `Pimcore\Model\DataObject\ClassDefinition\Data::isEqual()` is deprecated since version 6.7.0 and will be removed in version 7 .
 Implement `\Pimcore\Model\DataObject\ClassDefinition\Data\EqualComparisonInterface` instead.
-- Following properties and methods are deprecated to unify document editables and will be removed in 7. [#6900](https://github.com/pimcore/pimcore/pull/6900):
+- Following properties and methods are deprecated to unify document editables and will be removed in Pimcore 10. [#6900](https://github.com/pimcore/pimcore/pull/6900):
     - `PageSnippet::$elements`.
 Use `PageSnippet::$editables` instead.
     - `PageSnippet::$inheritedElements`.
 Use `PageSnippet::$inheritedEditables` instead.
     - `PageSnippet::getElements`.
 Use `PageSnippet::getEditables` instead.